-INTRQ_DURSEL[1:0], Interrupt Duration Select Address 0x40 (Interrupt Space) [7:6]
+INTRQ_DURSEL[1:0], Interrupt Duration Select Address 0x40 (Interrupt Space)[7:6] Table 76.

-Table 74.
 INTRQ_DUR_SEL

 INTRQ_DURSEL[1:0] Description

-00 3 Xtal Periods (default)
+00 (default) 3 Xtal periods

-01 15 Xtal Periods
+01 15 Xtal periods

-10 63 Xtal Periods
+10 63 Xtal periods

-11 Active until Cleared
+11 Active until cleared

-When the "Active until Cleared" interrupt duration is selected and the event that caused the interrupt is no longer in force, the interrupt persists until it is masked or cleared.
+When the active until cleared interrupt duration is selected and the event that caused the interrupt is no longer in force, the interrupt persists until it is masked or cleared.

-For example, if the ADV7181B loses lock, an interrupt is generated and the INTRQ pin goes low.
-If the ADV7181B returns to the locked state, INTRQ continues to drive low until the SD_LOCK bit is either masked or cleared.
+For example, if the ADV7183B loses lock, an interrupt is generated and INTRQ pin goes low.
+If the ADV7183B returns to the locked state, INTRQ continues to drive low until the SD LOCK bit is either masked or cleared.